rom100main/Obsidian-Bookmarks-Browser-Extension/README.md

 ## ✨ Features

 - Save bookmarks to sub-folders within your Obsidian vault.
-- Automatically grab images from the bookmarked website.
+- Automatically grab the most relevant image from the bookmarked website.
 - Customize the template for your bookmark notes.

 ## ⚙️ Setup